Advanced search

 Pharmacokinetic interaction

-It is not known how methylphenidate may effect plasma concentrations of concomitantly administered drugs.
-Therefore, caution is recommended at combining methylphenidate with other drugs, especially those with narrow therapeutic window.
+It is not known how methylphenidate may affect plasma concentrations of concomitantly administered drugs.
+Therefore, caution is recommended if combining methylphenidate with other medicinal products, especially those with a narrow therapeutic window.

 Methylphenidate is not metabolised by cytochrome P450 to a clinically relevant extent.
 Inducers or inhibitors of cytochrome P450 are not expected to have any relevant impact on methylphenidate pharmacokinetics.
-Conversely, the d- and I- enantiomers of methylphenidate do not relevantly inhibit cytochrome P450 1A2, 2C8, 2C9, 2C19, 2D6, 2E1 or 3A.
+Conversely, the d- and l- enantiomers of methylphenidate do not relevantly inhibit cytochrome P450 1A2, 2C8, 2C9, 2C19, 2D6, 2E1, or 3A.

 However, there are reports indicating that methylphenidate may inhibit the metabolism of coumarin anticoagulants, anticonvulsants (e.g. phenobarbital, phenytoin, primidone), and some antidepressants (tricyclic antidepressants and selective serotonin reuptake inhibitors).

-When starting and stopping treatment with methylphenidate, it may be necessary to adjust the dosage of these drugs already being taken and establish drug plasma concentrations (or for coumarin, coagulation times).
+When starting and stopping treatment with methylphenidate, it may be necessary to adjust the dosage of these drugs already being taken and to measure their plasma concentrations (or coagulation time for coumarin).

 Pharmacodynamic interactions